Leeds Beckett University - City Campus,

 Safeguarding

-We have in place a Safeguarding Policy and supporting guidance, that sets out definitions and our approach to safeguarding.
+We have in place a Safeguarding Policy and supporting guidance that sets out definitions and our approach to safeguarding.
 Please also see our Safeguarding One-Minute Guide.
-The majority of concerns regarding the safety, welfare and wellbeing of adults will not meet to the ‘Adults at Risk’ definition (identified by a local authority, usually adult social care team - please refer to our Safeguarding Policy for full definitions).
+The majority of concerns regarding the safety, welfare, and wellbeing of adults will not meet the 'Adults at Risk' definition (identified by a local authority, usually an adult social care team - please refer to our Safeguarding Policy for full definitions).

-The Student Wellbeing team are the first point of contact for all student-related concerns which can be reported using the online reporting form, or immediate concerns can be raised on 0113 81 28507.
-Outside hours concerns should be directed to Security (available 24/7 on 0113 812 3165).
+The Student Wellbeing team is the first point of contact for all student-related concerns.
+Any safeguarding concerns can be reported to the team using the online reporting form, or immediate concerns can be raised with the team via email or by calling 0113 812 8507.
+Outside-hours urgent concerns should be directed to Security (available 24/7 on 0113 812 3165).
 In a situation where there is an immediate threat to life, do not delay contacting the emergency services by calling 999.

-The One-Minute Guide - How to manage requests for personal information under Schedule 2, Part 1 of the Data Protection Act 2018 sets out the University’s protocol for requests for personal information.
-All requests should be emailed to the Information Governance Team.
+The One-Minute Guide - Requests for personal information under Schedule 2, Part 1 of the Data Protection Act 2018 sets out the university's protocol for requests for personal information.
+Personal information should not be passed to a third party without the consent of the Data Subject.
+All requests of this nature should be emailed to the Information Governance Team.

-Any requests for information regarding a deceased student from an external agency should be channelled through to the Deputy Secretary, acting on behalf of the University's Safeguarding Lead.
+Any requests for information regarding a deceased student from an external agency should be channeled through to the University's Safeguarding Lead.